How do I know that a request for payment of an application is genuine?

 Due to this risk with any online transaction, please ensure you are vigilant and question any requests for payment or information from a source that you think is suspicious.

-If you are in any doubt about a communication you have received from us, or appearing to be from us, please contact our Support Team on firstname.lastname@example.org.
+If you are in any doubt about a communication you have received from us, or which appears to be from us, please contact our Support Team on firstname.lastname@example.org.
 The Support Team will need to see the email you are querying in order to verify whether or not it is genuine.

 For your peace of mind, you can be sure that the Planning Portal will:

-- Only email a website link to our bank account information, not provide account information in emails to you.
+- Only email a PDF with our bank account information, not provide account information in emails we send to you.